Occupation of Czechoslovakia (1938–1945): 14 March

-15-16 March
+15–16 March

-On the morning of 15 March, German troops entered the remaining Czech parts of Czechoslovakia (Rest-Tschechei in German), meeting practically no resistance (the only instance of organized resistance took place in Místek where an infantry company commanded by Karel Pavlík fought invading German troops).
+On the morning of 15 March, German troops entered the remaining Czech parts of Czechoslovakia (referenced as "Rest-Tschechei" by Nazi Germany), meeting practically no resistance (the only instance of organized resistance took place in Místek where an infantry company commanded by Karel Pavlík fought invading German troops).
 The Hungarian invasion of Carpatho-Ukraine encountered resistance but the Hungarian army quickly crushed it.
 On 16 March, Hitler went to the Czech lands and from Prague Castle proclaimed the German protectorate of Bohemia and Moravia.
 The British historian Victor Rothwell wrote that the Czechoslovak reserves of gold and hard currency seized in March 1939 were "invaluable in staving off Germany's foreign exchange crisis".
 In addition, the Germans seized all of the factories for making weapons, mines that provided crucial raw materials for the armament program of the Four Year Plan and a "huge weapons haul, including nearly 500 tanks and nearly 1600 aircraft".

 Besides violating his promises at Munich, the annexation of the rest of Czechoslovakia was, unlike Hitler's previous actions, not described in Mein Kampf.
 After having repeatedly stated that he was interested only in pan-Germanism, the unification of ethnic Germans into one Reich, Germany had now conquered seven million Czechs.
 Hitler's proclamation creating the protectorate on 16 March claimed that "Bohemia and Moravia have for thousands of years belonged to the Lebensraum of the German people".
 British public opinion changed drastically after the invasion.
 Chamberlain realised that the Munich Agreement had meant nothing to Hitler.
 Chamberlain told the British public on 17 March during a speech in Birmingham that Hitler was attempting "to dominate the world by force".

-Subsequently, interwar Czechoslovakia has been idealized by its proponents as the only bastion of democracy surrounded by authoritarian and fascist regimes.
-It has also been condemned by its detractors as an artificial and unworkable creation of intellectuals supported by the great powers.
-Interwar Czechoslovakia comprised lands and peoples that were far from being integrated into a modern nation-state.
-Moreover, the dominant Czechs, who had suffered political discrimination under the Habsburgs, were not able to cope with the demands of other nationalities; however, some of the minority demands served as mere pretexts to justify intervention by Germany.
-Czechoslovakia was able to maintain a viable economy and a democratic political system under the adverse circumstances of the interwar period.